Notes on Correlation Stress Tests: Parametrisations of the sub-manifold of the correlation stress tests

 i.e. the Frobenius norm on the space of the traceless matrices $X$ that define tangent space at $\Sigma$.
 Equation \ref{lab:stress_test_path} can of course be also written as

 with $\Gamma(t) = \exp{ \left( \frac{1}{2} Xt \right) } \Sigma^\frac{1}{2}$.

-As $\Sigma^\frac{1}{2}$ is the matrix of change of basis into one in which the covariance matrix is the identity matrix, one can interpret the above parametrisation as referring, implicitly, to changing the correlations away from the identity matrix, which is its generic form of correlations when expressed in the basis of principal components.
+As $\Sigma^\frac{1}{2}$ is the matrix of change of basis into one in which the covariance matrix is the identity matrix, one can interpret the above parametrisation as implicitly referring to changing the correlations away from the identity matrix, when expressed in the basis of the normalised eigenvectors of $\Sigma$.

 Various choices of $X$ can be made.
 A specific selection of the entries of $X$ will define a stress test with respect to a specific choice of basis in the space of the random variables.
 A practitioner may have a portfolio of special concern, whose exposures may be known in a defined basis.
 Or perhaps, considering a narrative of what may affect the markets, they may be concerned with the behaviour of a number of portfolios, some of which may be affected in different ways.
 In the following sections, we will consider a measure of size of a stress test --- its plausibility, which allows one to have an a priori view on what size stress tests need to be considered, without specifying the portfolio and its market factors themselves.